rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 # Stacks Management

 **This section needs to be updated.
-Some portions updated in 2025.
+Some portions updated in 2025 and 2026.
 Content owner: Becky Sherman**

 * [13.1 Location Management](#131-location-management)
 	* [13.1.1 Airtable]